Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 6

 IntelliJ will automatically open the *pom.xml* after it has created the project.
-Maven uses the *pom.xml* to control the project's structure and it's how we will be telling Maven to install Discord4J.
+Maven uses the *pom.xml* to control the project's structure, and it's how we will be telling Maven to install Discord4J.
 As you can see [here](index.md), Discord4J provides a set of "coordinates" that tells Maven how to find Discord4J.
 You may have noticed these coordinates contain a *GroupId*, *ArtifactId*, and *Version*; just like the attributes we have provided earlier!
-The coordinates is how Maven uniquely identifies a project, picks out a specific version, finds it, and eventually installs it for us.
+The coordinates are how Maven uniquely identifies a project, picks out a specific version, finds it, and eventually installs it for us.

    **Add** the coordinates to the root of the *pom.xml*.
 If the text is red, that is OK!
 Give IntelliJ and Maven a few seconds or a minute to download and add Discord4J to our project.
 The text will eventually turn completely white.